privacy-scaling-explorations/maci/specs/02_contract.md

 ### About nonces

-The first message that a user submits should have a nonce of `0`.
+The first valid message that a user submits should have a nonce of `1`.
 The nonce of subsequent messages now depends on whether the user is bribed and has to reveal their vote to the briber.

 In the case that a user is not bribed, nonces are simply incremental.